capactio/website/community/user-profiles.md

 ![James](./assets/james.jpg)

+#### Description

-James is a 29 years old dev-ops engineer, which works at Schuppe LLC.
-Few year ago he completed bachelor's in Compute Science.
-At work he builds CI/CD pipelines and environments for different teams inside the company.
-From time to time he also helps with deployment and configuration of organization-wide productivity applications.
+James is a 29 years old dev-ops engineer, which works at Schuppe company.
+Few years ago he completed bachelor's in Computer Science.
+At work, he builds CI/CD pipelines and environments for different teams inside the company.
+From time to time, he also helps with deployment and configuration of organization-wide productivity applications.

 James is an open source enthusiast and cloud-native technologies passionate.
-He don't like to implement something that's already out there in the open source community.
+He doesn't like to implement something that's already out there in the open source community.

-Recently he discovered Capact and started to use it for everyday tasks.
+Recently, he discovered Capact and started to use it for everyday tasks.
 He tries to reuse as many existing Capact content as he can, but if he sees a missing gap, he develops the manifests and contributes them to Capact.

 #### Roles

-- Action Operator
+- System User
 - System Administrator
 - Content Developer

 #### Personality

 - Ambivert (half-introvert, half-extrovert)
 - Cloud-native geek
 - Eager to learn new things